wp-plugins/wordpress-bootstrap-css/readme.txt

 * Twitter Bootstrap version 1.2.0

 == Upgrade Notice ==

+= 2.0.4.6 =
+* FIXED: (again) Fatal error reported- http://wordpress.org/support/topic/plugin-wordpress-twitter-bootstrap-css-cant-activate-the-plugin-because-of-fatal-error
+* UPDATED: Normalize.css to latest version (2012-07-07) at time of release
+* ADDED: Shortcode TBS_SPAN - this is just an alias for TBS_COLUMN added previously.
+* ADDED: offset parameter to the TBS_SPAN (and TBS_COLUMN) to reflect offset option in Twitter Bootstrap.
+* ADDED: Responsive CSS is automatically recompiled when CSS is recompiled (regardless of whether responsive is enabled or not)

 = 2.0.4.5 =
 * ADDED: NONCE to form submissions to improve the security of the plugin.